| 中文 | English |

 | 4 | Callback function executes | — | “Hello Hallo Cellium” |

 Greeter component also supports reversing text functionality.
-Simply add new _cmd_ methods to extend functionality without modifying the main execute logic:
+Simply add new _cmd_ methods to extend functionality without modifying the main execute logic (BaseCell handles command mapping automatically):

 def get_commands(self) -> dict: